bittbridge/bittbridge/docs/guide/02-gcp-vm-setup.md

 # 2. GCP VM Setup

-This is the **main setup path** for the course: create a Google Cloud VM, open the miner port, install tools, clone **your fork**, and create the Python virtual environment.
+This is the **main setup path** for the course: create a Google Cloud VM, open the miner port, install tools, clone the [upstream repository](https://github.com/bittbridge/bittbridge), and create the Python virtual environment.
 Everything below that says “on the VM” assumes you completed this guide first.

 This guide walks you through creating a Google Cloud VM, configuring the firewall, and preparing the repository.
 All steps after VM creation happen in the SSH terminal.